Seeed-Studio/Seeed_Python_ReTerminal/README.md

 ```
 **Note:** Please make sure your CAN interface is working before run this script.
 If not.
 You will get the error log with "Network is down".
 And you can
-enable the can with "sudo ifconfig can0 up".
+enable the can with "sudo ip link set can0 up type can bitrate 500000".

 ## API Reference